Real Talk about Sexual Assault

 How do I talk about it with my kids?

 But it’s also important to address the topic directly and intentionally.
 It’s easy to assume that if our kids are under a certain age or if they haven’t brought it up with us, they’re simply unaware of it and everything is fine.
-But the truth is that that’s often not the case.
-We think it’s safe to say that when it comes down to it, most (if not all) parents would agree that they’d rather have awkward conversations about it that either prevent assault from happening or help their kids come to them first than have painful, heartbreaking conversations after something terrible happens and regret not bringing it up sooner.
-So it’s crucial to talk openly about it before something happens.
+But the truth is, that’s often not the case.
+When it comes down to it, most (if not all) parents would agree that they’d much rather have awkward conversations that either prevent assault from happening or help their kids come to them first than have painful, heartbreaking conversations after something terrible happens and regret not bringing it up sooner.
+So it’s crucial to talk openly about sexual assault before something happens.

-When you bring it up, talk about not only what sexual assault is, but also signs or circumstances to look out for.
-Young people are innocent (a good thing), so they often can’t conceive of others bad intentions, let alone recognize inappropriate things as they’re happening (more on this in the following section).
-Though sad, it’s important to bring up the fact that 93% of victims know their perpetrator.
-It could be a friend, classmate, a relative, or someone they trust.
-Making sure our children know the reality of sexual assault is the best thing we can do for them, because it gives them the ability to look out for themselves.
-And if it feels awkward, that’s perfectly all right!
-These conversations are tough; let them feel welcomed by your humility about the subject.
+When you bring it up in conversation, talk about not only what sexual assault is, but also warning signs to look out for.
+Many young people can’t conceive that people they know may have bad intentions, let alone recognize inappropriate things as they’re happening (more on this later in the booklet).
+Though sad, it’s important to bring up the fact that 93 percent of victims know their perpetrator.
+It could be a friend, a classmate, a relative, or someone else they trust.
+Making sure our children know about the reality of sexual assault is the best thing we can do for them because it gives them the ability to look out for themselves.
+And if talking about it feels awkward, that’s perfectly all right!
+These conversations are tough.
+Let your kids see your humility about the subject.

 In addition, it’s important to talk to your kids about loving others who have experienced sexual assault.
-Most people don’t know what to say or do when a friend confronts them with a story of abuse.
-First, talk about the great honor it is for a friend to disclose that with them.
-Help your child understand how much they are loved and trusted with that information—this can also show your child that you have confidence in them to do the right thing when talking with a victim.
+Most people don’t know what to say or do when a friend comes to them with a story of abuse.
+First, tell your kids what an honor it is for a friend to disclose that to them.
+Help your child understand how much a friend must trust them to share that information.
+This can also show your child that you have confidence in them to do the right thing when talking with a victim.
 Encourage them to use language of love and support with their friend, like this:

-- “I’m so sorry this has happened to you.
-You did not deserve this.”
+“I’m so sorry that happened to you.
+You did not deserve it.”

 Part of this love should typically involve notifying a trusted adult about the incident.
-Even if the friend wants it to remain a secret, reporting it to someone who can help will make it less likely that others will also experience assault by the same perpetrator.
+Even if the friend wants it to remain a secret, reporting it to someone who can help will make it less likely that others will also experience assault by the same perpetrator, and it’s important to help your child prepare to have that conversation, and even potential confrontation, with their friend.

 How do I prevent it?